 Tip #2: Put all of the whipped cream in the center and then spread to the outside.

 Once the cream is in a big pile in the middle, use a spoon to gently push the cream toward the edges, saving a little space for the brownie to still be seen.
 Peek-a-boo!
-This helps prevent a mess from happening on your brownie pizza.
+This helps prevent a mess from happening on your brownie cake.

 Other Desserts Using Boxed Cake Mixes